-If not, reboot your TV besides the Wi-Fi router, and wait for each device to restart again.
+- If not, reboot your TV beside the Wi-Fi router, and wait for each device to restart again.
 Once each device is turned on, try to connect to Wi-Fi again.

-If your TV is showing no signs of Wi-Fi connection, there might be a fault that can be handled by the Samsung repair center.
+- If your TV is showing no signs of a Wi-Fi connection, there might be a fault that the Samsung repair center can handle.

 The Bottom Line